-If there is a concordance of medical information, the medical information should be assessed using a weight of evidence approach.
-The weight of the medical evidence is assessed to determine if there is clear and convincing objective evidence that the claimant has a significant medical condition and that this condition prevents him or her from performing his regular job.
-Under this approach, the claims examiner would find a claimant to be occupationally disabled if the medical evidence, once weighed, demonstrates that it is more reasonable to conclude that the claimant is unable to perform his or her occupation than to reach a contrary conclusion.
-The types of findings which support a determination that a condition has a significant functional impact are identified in Figure 4.
-Alternatively, factors which support a lesser impact are also identified in Figure 4.
+If there is consistency in the findings of the medical evidence, all medical information should be assessed equally.
+The medical evidence is assessed to determine if there is clear and convincing objective evidence that the claimant has a significant medical condition and that this condition prevents him or her from performing his regular job.
+Under this approach, the claims examiner would find a claimant to be occupationally disabled if the medical evidence demonstrates that it is more reasonable to conclude that the claimant is unable to perform his or her occupation than to reach a contrary conclusion.
+The types of findings which support a determination that a condition has a significant functional impact, as well as factors which support a lesser impact, are found in the Occupational Disability Standards Manual.